-I'm not sure how I done it but suddenly the VLC Player window opened up outside the visible part of the monitor.
-I knew it was running because I saw it listed in the taskbar as active, heard the audio of the video playing, and also saw it listed as a process in the taskbar.
+I knew the program was running because I saw it listed in the taskbar as active, heard the audio of the video playing, and also saw it listed as a process in the taskbar.

 The usual option to move the window with the mouse did not work, as no part of the window was still visible on the current monitor.
 I first tried to change the display resolution of the system, but that did not move the program window back on the desktop.

-There are however several options to move a window back to the visible screen (please note that I have only tested them running Windows 7, and that not all may work the same way or at all under previous versions of Windows):
+There are however several options to move a window back to the visible screen (please note that I have only tested them running Windows 7 and Windows 10, and that not all may work the same way or at all under previous versions of Windows):

-Option two and four are the least complicated to use and should be tried before the others as they may resolve the issue in a matter of seconds.
+Option one, two, three and five are the least complicated to use and should be tried before the others as they may resolve the issue in a matter of seconds.
 Have you ever had issues with off-screen windows before?
 If so, what did you do to bring the window back into focus?

 How about even simple solution that I use with Firefox window when it get lost.